Why Do Cats Get Stuck in Things?

 We’re so lucky to have human parents, because our domesticated cats’ wild, ancestral parents seriously missed the boat on teaching their kittens this important lesson.

-Hiding From Your Problems
+Hiding From Their Problems

 Cats run away from their problems.
 Actually, they don’t just run, they hide.
 They have been taught to hide from any and all fears or troubles they may encounter.
 Whether a predator is on the hunt or an annoying friend is looking to play, cats will try to find any place to hide from the problem and avoid confrontation.